Andrew-Gallimore/Portal.js/readme.md

 ## Basic Usage

-You can include the file `Portal.js` in your page, and the main `Portal` object will be imported.
+You can include the file `Portal.js` in your page, and the main `Portal` object can then be used.

 ```js
 // Opens the channel "test1234", with specific data that should be synced "data_1" and "data_2", and it allows reading personal data (the "true").